wilkenstein/redis-mock-js/README.md

 server, no?
 That's where `toNodeRedis` comes in!

-`toNodeRedis` allows you to convert the redismock into an actual redis client using the `redis` npm package.
+`toNodeRedis` allows you to convert the redismock into an actual redis client using the [https://github.com/mranney/node_redis](node_redis) package.
 This function will do nothing in a non-CommonJS environment, and throw an error if the `redis` package is not installed.
 To facilitate automatic switching, the environment variable `REDIS_JS_TO_NODE_REDIS` can be set to `1`.
 If you need to